The Anatomy of a Scientific Paper

 - Editorial: some--although by no means all--scientific journals may have an occasional editorial or opinion piece.
 These are indicated as "Editorial" or "Opinion", and consist of an editor's (or invited author's) thoughts, comments, and opinions on some pressing topic.
 These almost never have new analytical results, and will typically only have a few references (compared to an actual research article).
 These are useful to find out what particular editors think about various policies and subjects, but are not scientific results as such.

-- Press releases: these might be press releases from the home institution of a researcher, or a granting agency, or a corporation, or many other subjects.
-In the case of the first two, it is typical for the home institution of a researcher and an agency supporting a particular grant to put out a press release at the same time that important new technical research publications are published.
+- Press releases: these might be from the home institution of a researcher, or a granting agency, or a corporation, or other protagonists.
+In any event, it is typically from an institution announcing some breakthrough by one of its employees or beneficiaries.
 (This is for a number of reasons, not least of which is to justify to the shareholders in that institution that their money is being put to good and productive use!)
 Note that these press releases are not subject to independent peer review, and consequently are not considered valid references by the scientific community.
 Their primary value is to communicate with the media and the general public.
 Similarly public or private institutions and corporations may put out press releases on particular scientific topics.
 They might be useful in terms of presenting data not otherwise available (e.g., the statistics and measurements of a particular piece of scientific equipment, for instance), and so might be cited in that context.
 However, analytical results and observations in these are again not subject to independent peer review, and are thus potentially suspect.